-- 1. Right to Inspect and Copy.
-You, or your authorized representative, have the right to inspect or request a copy of health information about you that we maintain.
+- Right to Inspect and Copy.
+You, or your authorized representative, 1. have the right to inspect or request a copy of PHI about you that We maintain.
 Requests should be sent to the Medical Records Department via email to records.requests@vnshealth.org.
 Your request should describe the information you want to review and the format in which you wish to review it.
-If we maintain an electronic health record containing your information, you have the right to request that we send a copy of your health information in electronic format to you or a third party that you identify.
+If We maintain an electronic health record containing your information, you have the right to request that We send a copy of your PHI in electronic format to you or a third party that you identify.
 We may refuse to allow you to inspect or obtain copies of this information in certain limited cases.
-We may charge you a reasonable, cost-based fee.
-We may also deny a request for access to health information under certain circumstances if there is a potential for harm to yourself or others.
-If we deny a request for access for this purpose, you have the right to have our denial reviewed in accordance with the requirements of applicable law, by filing a request for review with the VNS Health Privacy Officer. - 2.
+We may charge you a reasonable, cost-based fee to produce your records.
+We may also deny a request for access to PHI under certain circumstances if there is a potential for harm to yourself or others.
+If We deny a request for access for this purpose, you have the right to have our denial reviewed in accordance with the requirements of applicable law, by filing a request for review with the VNS Health Privacy Officer. - 2.
 Right to Request Amendments.
-You have the right to request changes to any health information we maintain about you if you state a reason why this information is incorrect or incomplete.
+You have the right to request changes to any PHI We maintain about you if you state a reason why this information is incorrect or incomplete.
 Your request must be in writing and must explain why the information should be corrected or updated.
 We may deny your request under certain circumstances and provide a written explanation. - 3.
 Right to an Accounting of Disclosures.
-You have the right to receive a list of the disclosures of your health information by each of the OHCA Members.
+You have the right to receive a list of the disclosures of your PHI by Us.
 The list will not include disclosures made for certain purposes including, without limitation, disclosures for treatment, payment or health care operations or disclosures you authorized in writing.
 Your request should specify the time period covered by your request, which cannot exceed six years.
 The first time you request a list of disclosures in any 12-month period, it will be provided at no cost.
-If you request additional lists within the 12- month period, we may charge you a nominal fee. - 4.
+If you request additional lists within the 12- month period, We may charge you a nominal fee. - 4.
 Right to Request Restrictions.
-You have the right to request restrictions on the ways which we use and disclose your health information.
-While we will consider all requests for additional restrictions carefully, an OHCA Member is not required to comply with your request except for restrictions on uses or disclosures for the purpose of carrying out payment or health care operations, where you have paid the bill "out-of-pocket" in full.
-If we do agree to a requested restriction, we will not disclose your health information in accordance with the agreed-upon restriction.
+You have the right to request restrictions on the ways which We use and disclose your PHI.
+While We will consider all requests for additional restrictions carefully, We are not required to comply with your request except for restrictions on uses or disclosures for the purpose of carrying out payment or health care operations, where you have paid the bill "out-of-pocket" in full.
+If We do agree to a requested restriction, We will not disclose your PHI in accordance with the agreed-upon restriction.